Mutated Bacteria On Space Station Develop Unseen Abilities Never Before Found On Earth

 The bottom line?
 Space may be hostile, but microbes don’t seem to mind.
 And that could mean both trouble and opportunity for the next chapter of human exploration.

-By fostering collaboration between astrobiologists and microbiologists, we can develop innovative solutions that not only address current issues but also pave the way for future exploration beyond our planet.
+This discovery underscores the importance of fostering collaboration between astrobiologists and microbiologists.
+By uniting their expertise, we can devise creative solutions that not only address contemporary issues but also lay the groundwork for future ventures beyond Earth’s atmosphere.